plone/buster-selenium/README.rst

 report erro if it exits with any other non-zero status code.
 Finally, it will shutdown the browser slave and the `buster-server`.

+The `BusterJSTestCase` class uses a few environment variables to control how the `buster-test` executable is invoked and what is done with its output:

+BUSTER_TEST_EXECUTABLE
+  If defined, the value of this will be used as the path to the `buster-test` executable to be used to run the tests.
+Useful if you're installing/building Buster.JS as a part of your build/deployment environment.
+If this variable is not defined, the `PATH` will be searched for `buster-test`.

+BUSTER_TEST_OPTIONS
+  If defined, the value of this variable will be passed to Python's `shlex.split`_ and passed as arguments/options to the `buster-test` executable.
+This can be useful, for example, to use different `buster-test --report`_ options.

+BUSTER_TEST_STDOUT
+  If defined, the stdout output of the `buster-test` executable will be written to this file.

 Buster.JS Test Discovery
 ========================